GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     # Photo delete/archive-specific code here.
 ```

-1. Write the `delete_thumbnail` helper function to delete the specified thumbnail from the GCS thumbnail bucket and delete the `ThumbnailReference` from Datastore.
+1. Write the `delete_thumbnail` helper function to delete the specified thumbnail from the Cloud Storage thumbnail bucket and delete the `ThumbnailReference` from Cloud Datastore.

     ```py
     def delete_thumbnail(thumbnail_key):